-Our goal is to help students compare colleges based on the strength of alumni salaries after graduation, regardless of the major they pick.
-To that end, we have created a new proprietary Salary Score metric to rank colleges based on salary outcomes.
-Each college’s Salary Score is based on a comparison of median alumni salaries across the same programs at all schools and weighted by student enrollment in each program.
-For example, this means that a nursing program salary at one college is compared only to nursing program salaries at other colleges, not to computer science salaries or history salaries.
+Each college’s Salary Score is based on a comparison of median alumni salaries across the same programs at all schools.
+For example, this means that median salaries for nursing programs at one college is compared only to nursing program salaries at other colleges, not to computer science salaries or history salaries.
 Because of this, schools with more graduates in STEM fields, which tend to lead to higher salaries, won't automatically top our lists.
 Instead, the rankings reflect colleges whose program offerings outperform the same programs at other schools.

-Median earnings in the year after graduation and graduate count in each program were sourced from the U.S. Department of Education’s College Scorecard Field of Study data released in December 2020.
-Data is for students who graduated in 2016 and 2017, with earnings measured in 2017 and 2018, respectively, and inflation-adjusted to 2019 dollars.
+Salary Scores are calculated using earnings data for median earnings in the year after graduation and graduate count sourced from the U.S. Department of Education’s College Scorecard Field of Study data released in March 2022.
+Data is for students who graduated in 2017 and 2018, with earnings measured in 2018 and 2019, respectively, and inflation-adjusted to 2020 dollars.

-To calculate a school’s overall Salary Score by level, we first calculated z-scores for the median earnings one year after completion for each individual program with the same CIP code and level in the College Scorecard data set.
+To calculate a school’s overall Salary Score by level, we compared alumni earnings for each individual program to the same programs at schools across the country.
 In this way, a degree program at one school was evaluated against the same degree program across all schools.
-Next, we calculated an average of the z-scores of all the programs at a school for a given level, weighted by the number of students in each program.
-This average z-score was then converted to a Salary Score.

 To protect student privacy, College Scorecard suppresses student count and earnings data that could be personally identifiable.
-This decreases the data coverage for some programs.
-In addition, College Scorecard adds noise to earnings data to further protect student privacy, so the data is less precise than it would be without privacy suppression methods.
+This impacts the data coverage and accuracy for some programs.
 More information can be found in College Scorecard’s data documentation.